Prediction of deformed halo nuclei $^{43,45}$Si from multiple criteria based on structure and reaction analyses: Results and discussion

 For $^{45}$Si [Fig.~\ref{f6}(b)], similarly, the valence-neutron $1/2^-$ orbital that contains also a substantial $2p_{1/2}$ component provides the dominant contribution to the neutron density at large $r$.
 Its nearly degenerate $3/2^-$ partner at $\epsilon = -1.88$ MeV contributes less in the outer region, owing to the smaller $p$-wave component.
 Notably, the continuum $1/2^-$ orbital, despite its small occupation probability of $v^2 = 0.08$, exhibits an increasing contribution with $r$.
 Its spatially extended density distribution arises from the combined effects of continuum coupling and strong $p$-wave character.
 By contrast, the more deeply bound orbitals around $\epsilon \approx -5$~MeV contribute marginally at large $r$.

 Experimentally, evidence for halo structure includes a significant increase in the reaction cross section and a narrow momentum distribution of the residues \cite{Tanihata2013PPNP,Nakamura2020book}.
 Based on the structure inputs from the DRHBc theory, such reaction observables are evaluated using the Glauber model.
+The theoretical framework of the Glauber model and validation for its reliability through the reproduction of experimental cross-section data for $^{28}$Si are provided in the Supplemental Material \cite{Supp}.
+It should be noted that the same parameters within the Glauber model are employed in the calculations for Si isotopes here and Mg isotopes in Ref.~\cite{An2024PLB}, where the reaction observables for the heaviest known halo nucleus $^{37}$Mg are reproduced rather well.
 The results for one-neutron removal reactions of odd-mass silicon isotopes are illustrated in Fig.~\ref{f7}.

 Figure \ref{f7}(a) presents the reaction cross sections $\sigma_R$ for $^{29,31,...,47}$Si bombarding a carbon target at 240 MeV/nucleon.
 For mass numbers $A=29\text{--}39$, $\sigma_R$ increases approximately linearly with $A$.
 A clear deviation from this linear trend emerges at $^{41}$Si, resulting in enhanced $\sigma_R$ values for $^{41,43,45,47}$Si relative to an extrapolation of the linear fit obtained for $A \leqslant 39$.
 Figure \ref{f7}(b) displays the longitudinal momentum distributions for the residues following one-neutron removal from $^{31,33,...,47}$Si.
 Notably, the distributions for $^{41,43,45,47}$Si exhibit narrow peak structures.
 Quantitatively, their peak heights are approximately a factor of five larger than those for $A\leqslant 39$, while their full widths at half maximum are about $50~\mathrm{MeV}/c$, significantly smaller than the values ($\gtrsim 120~\mathrm{MeV}/c$) for $A\leqslant 39$.
 Therefore, the neutron halos in $^{43,45}$Si predicted from the structure analyses are effectively supported by the reaction observables.